syncfusion-content/asp.netwebforms-docs/aspnet/CircularGauge/Gauge-Position.md

 ## Positioning

-* Semi-circular Gauge can be positioned with the help of the attribute called gaugePosition.
+* Semi-circular Gauge can be positioned with the help of the attribute called `GaugePosition`.
 It is an enumerable value.
-You can position the gauge away from the corner with the help of the distanceFromCorner attribute.
+You can position the gauge away from the corner with the help of the `DistanceFromCorner` attribute.
 * The possible enum values for the gaugePosition are as follows: